NasrollahYusefi/QuickSave/README.md

 - 🚀 **High Performance**: QuickSave is designed to be fast, with minimal overhead.
 - 💡 **Low Memory Usage**: The library is optimized for memory efficiency, making it a great choice for projects with limited resources.
 - 🧵 **Thread-Safe**: It supports thread-safe operations, ensuring that it works reliably in concurrent environments.
+- 🔀 **Both sync and async support**: You can use either sync or async version of QuickSave.
 - 🏎️ **Boosted Performance with `msgspec`**: By installing the optional `msgspec` library, you can further enhance QuickSave's performance, especially when handling complex data types.
 - 🔧 **No Dependencies**: QuickSave is a pure Python library, which means it has no external dependencies, making it easy to install and use in any Python project.